goatzin/goatzin/README.md

 ### Hello O_o

-My name is Lucas and I'm a backend developer and programmer!
+My name is Lucas and I'm a developer and programmer!

 ***